kevinvandervlist/asbru-chrome-plugin/README.md

 # HOOCSD plugin
+## Building notes
+* Files from src/scripts/util/* can be referenced as if placed in the local directory of any sourcefile in the project.
+As an example, see #= require DataStore.coffee from src/scripts/views/data/ViewData.coffee references src/scripts/util/DataStore.coffee.
 ## Console functions:
 * sendmessage <JSON> (e.g. sendmessage {"type": "foo"}) Send a manually created message to the background process